NeilanshTriesToCode/News-Scraper/README.md

 - Follow along the code for comments for better understanding of how it works behind the scenes.
 Inspecting the destination webpage ***(Ctrl+Shitf+I)*** is highly recommended to better understand its HTML structure.

 ## Screenshots
 1. Running code on console.
-User would be notified after the HTML page is opened in the browser:
+User would be notified after the HTML page is opened in the browser:<br>
 ![image](https://user-images.githubusercontent.com/60074628/118596936-a89b6d80-b7c9-11eb-897a-219c0d547d25.png)

 2. This is what the HTML page looks like: